d99kris/nmail/README.md

 Optional Helper Dependencies
 ----------------------------
+nmail bundles two helper scripts, `oauth2nmail` and `html2nmail`, inside the binary and extracts them at runtime, so nothing extra needs to be installed.
-Two optional helper scripts ship alongside the binary but rely on interpreters that are **not** bundled: `oauth2nmail` needs `python3` (only for OAuth2 Gmail / Outlook login) and `html2nmail` needs `w3m` (only for rich HTML-email rendering).
-Core IMAP mail with password authentication works without either.
+They do rely on interpreters/tools that are **not** bundled: `oauth2nmail` needs `python3` (only for OAuth2 Gmail / Outlook login) and `html2nmail` needs `w3m`
+(or `pandoc`, `lynx` or `elinks`; only for rich HTML-email rendering).
+Core IMAP mail with password authentication works without any of them.

 Install using Package Manager